Style(s): Ashtanga, Dynamic, Restorative

 Thurs 17 January

-The next Assisted Self-Practice beginners course runs from 10 January to 28 February (more details on the events page).
+The next Assisted Self-Practice beginners course runs from 10 January to 28 February (more details on the Workshops page).

 Beginners course start time is 7.00pm.

-All self-practice students will need to finish their practice by 8.00pm.
+Self-practice students should aim to finish their practice by 8.00pm.

 The beginners guided Ashtanga class time remains unchanged (8.00pm-9.15pm).
-This class is suitable for complete beginners and those with more experience.
-We focus on breaking down key asana techniques and modifications, with the aim of making the practice accessible to everyone, as well as good practice for both avoiding and working with injuries.
+This class is suitable for complete beginners and those with more yoga experience.
+We focus on breaking down key asana techniques and providing thoughtful modifications that make the practice accessible to everyone.
+Good practice for both avoiding and working with injuries is included.
 This class is also great for those returning to yoga after a break, and those who just enjoy a slower, more relaxed class.